finalbossqc/SLS/README.md

 ### Running batch jobs on SLURM with HPC setup

-Once you have created the .mph file, you can run a batch job (a job that runs asynchronously) on an HPC system by running the shellscript ```runcomsol2D.sh```.
+Once you have created the .mph file, you can run a batch job (a job that runs asynchronously) on an HPC system by running the shellscript ```comsolrun.sh```.

 The following statement runs Study 1 of the 2D Polyamide SLS model.